Feb 28, 2023

 HOV (High Occupancy Vehicle) Lanes are specially designated lanes for vehicles carrying two or more people.
 They are also designated for specific types of vehicles to ease highway congestion.

 In Ontario, HOV lanes are identified by HOV signs and markers painted on the road.
 They are a diamond marker and a striped buffer to separate the lane from other lanes.
+You can find HOV lanes on Highway 403, 404, 410, 417, 427, and the QEW.

 Vehicles can use an HOV lane if there are at least two people, including the driver.
 Cars, vans, light trucks, commercial trucks (less than 6.5 meters long with a gross weight of 4,500 kg or less) can use the HOV lane.

-Buses, taxis, airport, emergency vehicles, motorcycles and vehicles with Ontario green license plates (hybrid and electric) vehicles can use the HOV lane with no restrictions.
+Buses, taxis, airports, emergency vehicles, motorcycles and vehicles with Ontario green license plates (hybrid and electric) vehicles can use the HOV lane with no restrictions.
 All vehicles must obey the speed limit when using HOV lanes.

 The fine for improper use of an HOV lane is $110 and three demerit points.
 OPP officers enforce HOV lanes as part of their regular highway enforcement.
 Here are some ways you can get a traffic ticket for misuse of an HOV lane.